ShaqeelAhmad/fuyunix/README.md

 make
 make install
 ```
-use `make CC=cc` to specify a compiler or just edit the config.mk
+use `make CC=cc` to specify a compiler or just edit the config.mk.

 replace cc with the compiler of your choice

 # Usage
 -v for version
+-l for list of functions

 don't pass any arguments to start the game.